 On the day of your surgery, our entire staff will be ready for your arrival and make every effort to help you feel less anxious throughout your time in our center.
 Please arrive at your designated time so that you have time for paperwork and to meet our staff.
 We do appreciate a courtesy call if you are running late: (715) 738-1800.
 Remember to have an escort accompany you on the day of surgery for the drive home and to ensure comfort for the first 24 hours.
-You are encouraged to leave your valuables at home, but we need you to bring your I.D., insurance cards and any co-pays or deductibles.
+You are encouraged to leave your valuables at home, but we need you to bring your I.D., insurance cards and any payment required.

 It is important that you not eat or drink as per your pre-operative instructions.
 Any medications you have been instructed to take that day should be taken with a small sip of water.

 You will be asked many times during your visit to verify your name and birth date.
 You may also be asked to give details about your surgery.
 These questions are being asked for your safety.